Air cleaner testing

 Contact Brent Stephens if you are interested in supporting these efforts or having specific devices tested using our matrix of performance metrics.

-Click here to view a report from February 2021 investigating the efficacy (for particulate matter, ozone, and TVOCs) and the potential for chemical byproduct formation (e.g., O3 and NOx) of several portable air cleaners from a sample of convenience.
+- February 2021 report measuring the efficacy/CADR (for particulate matter, ozone, and TVOCs) and the potential for chemical byproduct formation (e.g., O3 and NOx) of several portable air cleaners from a sample of convenience